Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Addiction can be used to describe a condition of dependence upon and/or craving for an addictive substance.
 In general terms, addiction is defined as a psychological compulsion to consume a habit-forming substance.
 A person with an addiction is someone who depends upon or irresistibly craves illicit drugs, prescription drugs, or alcohol.
 Although alcoholism is one of the leading addictions in the US, less than 10% of people diagnosed with Alcohol Use Disorder (AUD) in the US have received any treatment.

-In trying to regain custody, seeking treatment will always be looked upon favorably by family members and the Court.
-And there is no shame in getting treatment more than once.
+In trying to regain custody, seeking treatment for a Substance Abuse Disorder will always be looked upon favorably by family members and the Court as it demonstrates your commitment to recovery, regaining custody, and ensuring your child's well-being.
+And there is no shame in getting addiction treatment more than once.
 After all, addiction to drugs and alcohol doesn’t just disappear.
-Misusing drugs and alcohol remain a temptation for many people well after they establish recovery.
-Considered Substance Use Disorders (SUD), drug and alcohol abuse are chronic diseases, much like diabetes or heart disease.
+Misusing drugs and alcohol remain a temptation for many people well after they establish recovery from addiction.
+Considered Substance Use Disorders (SUD), drug and alcohol abuse are chronic diseases, much like diabetes or heart disease, requiring ongoing recovery efforts.

 Dependence

 Dependence upon a substance may be considered more benign, such as when someone "depends" on high blood pressure medication or antidepressants to live a healthy and happy life.
-If they needed to stop that medication, they would need to wean themselves off over time.
+If they needed to stop that medication, they would need to wean themselves off over time to avoid any complications that could contribute to losing custody.

 Drugs can often cause severe withdrawal symptoms even if the drugs are performing a beneficial purpose during their use.
 The body’s negative response when someone stops a medication manifests their dependence.
 Doctors and drug manufacturers often warn against suddenly stopping certain drugs.